Can't Get or Keep an Erection?

 Can anxiety cause erectile dysfunction?

-Yes — and it's one of the most common causes I see, particularly in younger men.
+Yes — and performance anxiety is one of the most common presentations I see, particularly in men in their 20s and 30s.

 Sexual pleasure relies on three things: